-1. For the use by the Lago Vista City Council, the Development Services Department staff will generate and maintain a list of approved zoning changes, including Planned Development Districts that have not resulted in a sustained effort toward a recorded final subdivision plat consistent with that approval for more than two years since adoption of the relevant ordinance or any subsequent amendment or since the last review.
+1. For the use by the Lago Vista City Council, the Development Services Department staff shall generate and maintain a list of approved zoning changes, including Planned Development Districts that have not resulted in a sustained effort toward a recorded final subdivision plat consistent with that approval for more than two years since adoption of the relevant ordinance or any subsequent amendment or since the last review.
 2. City Council, in consultation with the Planning and Zoning Commission and City Attorney as appropriate, will instruct the City Manager to propose a zoning change under the authority of Section 13.20(a) of Chapter 14 of the Lago Vista Code of Ordinances for any property on that list of dormant approvals, along with any associated required amendments to the comprehensive plan that is consistent with the current development pattern and compatible with the existing adjacent land uses and recommendations within the comprehensive plan.
 Going forward, Council shall consider requiring that planned development districts ("PDDs") and zoning changes be brought before City Council on a regular basis to consider the continuation or termination of such changes.
 3. Pending the completed update to the comprehensive plan, when considering a development that proposes ten or more building sites or involves ten or more acres of land, the Lago Vista City Council and City staff may consider the issues below, as applicable, including but not limited to consideration in connection with a development agreement: - a.
 Land Use Compatibility - All PDD and zoning change applications shall be compatible with the development standards and lot sizes of adjacent properties. - b.
 Unbuildable Land - Applications should include an engineered concept plan signed and sealed by a registered Professional Engineer in the State of Texas clearly showing lot layout, proposed utility layout, and land that is set aside within the proposed development, for rights of way, drainage easements, stormwater facilities, FEMA flood plain, protected trees, unbuildable terrain, or is otherwise not able to be developed. - c.
 Environmental Impact Report - Because City Council may consider environmental implications of the proposed development, applications should include a report identifying the number of protected trees, protected animal species and their habitats, amount of estimated cut and fill, and estimated noise pollution caused by construction with a map showing the maximum decibel level at each adjacent property boundary. - d.
 Pre-Application Neighborhood Meeting - Because City Council may consider the concerns of nearby residents, applications should include proof that a reasonable effort was made by the applicant to advertise for and hold a neighborhood meeting at an adequately sized facility open and accessible to the general public.
-When applicants conduct pre-application neighborhood meetings, the applicants need to record the meetings and keep the recording on file.
+Notice or invitations to this meeting shall be sent to all property owners and/or residents within five hundred feet (500') from the proposed development using the most recent approved Travis County Tax Rolls.
+When applicants conduct pre-application neighborhood meetings, the applicants need to record the meetings and keep the recording on file, along with the list and boundary map of the property owners and/or residents notified.